mitsuhiko/lucumr/2014/10/1/a-fresh-look-at-rust.rst

 very different categories.
 Python I use as language for writing small tools as well as large scale server software.
 Python there works well for me primarily because the ecosystem is large and when it breaks it's a super straightforward thing to debug.
-It also keeps stays running and can report if things go wrong.
+It also keeps running and can report if things go wrong.

 However one interesting thing about Python is that unlike many other